categoricalcat/hs-db/README.md

 - **nodemon.json**: Configuration for nodemon to watch file changes.
 - **package.json**: Node.js dependencies for development.

+## TODO:

+- [ ] Implement a way to fetch logs from another service
+- [ ] Mount the database's logs locally in docker compose

 ## Prerequisites

 - Haskell and Cabal installed on your system.